NAS Pensacola Hosts Tree Planting Ceremony in Recognition of Tree City USA Recertification

+PENSACOLA, Fla. – Service members and civilian employees at the ‘Cradle of Naval Aviation’ participated in a tree-planting ceremony Dec.
+7 designed to celebrate the organization’s Tree City USA recertification.

-PENSACOLA, Fla. -- Naval Air Station (NAS) Pensacola Commanding Officer Capt.
-Chandra 'Mamasan' Newman and Navy Facilities Command (NAVFAC) Southeast Pensacola Area Forester Shawn Woodard plant a live oak tree during a Dec.
-4 tree-planting ceremony on the installation.
-Newman and Woodard, along with NAS Pensacola Public Works Department (PWD) representatives, planted the tree in recognition of NAS Pensacola's recertification in the Arbor Day Foundation's Tree City USA program.
+Naval Air Station (NAS) Pensacola Commanding Officer Capt.
+Chandra Newman – along with NAS Pensacola Public Works Officer (PWO) Brianna Jackson; Escambia County Forester Kathy Grimes; and Navy Facilities Command (NAVFAC) Southeast Pensacola Area Forester Shawn Woodard – planted a Live Oak tree near the installation's Morale, Welfare and Recreation (MWR) administrative offices.

+The tree planting ceremony, a mainstay of NAS Pensacola’s now 30-year history with Tree City USA, comes at the onset of Navy Tree Awareness Week (Dec.
+5 through 11), a local initiative highlighting proper tree management and providing education and tree care information to NAS Pensacola service members and civilian employees.

+“We’re proud of the work that goes on to keep our base beautiful and surrounded by healthy trees,” Jackson said.
+“Without the constant dedication and hard work of our Public Works and NAS Pensacola team, the management and maintenance of such a large expanse of urban area would not be possible.
+It takes cooperation from everyone to have a successful forestry program as we do today.”

 |Date Taken: